2007 Ride: No. 6 Roush Fenway Racing Ford

 Best Finish: Third, Richmond (September)

 High Point: Frankly, Ragan should consider having the opportunity to become a full-time Cup driver his highest point.
 At the time he was named to replace Mark Martin in the No. 6 last season, Ragan still wasn’t even allowed to race at some of the tracks on the NASCAR circuit due to inexperience.

 But any doubts as to whether Ragan was a deserving replacement got settled quickly.
-He started off at Daytona with a 5th place finish, mostly because he was able to avoid the melee of wrecking cars coming off Turn 4 on the final lap.
+He started off at Daytona with a fifth-place finish, mostly because he was able to avoid the melee of wrecking cars coming off turn 4 on the final lap.
 But luck counts; and just like that, the freshman was immediately off to a solid start.

-Unfortunately, that initial boost of momentum gradually tapered off after that; however, Ragan did stun some fans in Richmond when he pulled off a 3rd place finish in September.
-He was the only Ford driver and the only rookie to finish inside of the Top 10 in that race.
+Unfortunately, that initial boost of momentum gradually tapered off after that; however, Ragan did stun some fans in Richmond when he pulled off a third-place finish in September.
+He was the only Ford driver and the only rookie to finish inside the top 10 in that race.

 Low Point: Spinning out – again, and again, and again.
 With 22 wrecks and spins (six more than any other driver), it’s a miracle Ragan managed to finish as high in points as he did, as many of those spins left his car shockingly unscathed.
 In four of those wrecks, he failed to finish, living up to the rookie stripe on his rear bumper instead of his developing maturity.
 Wrecking also contributed to 21 finishes outside of the top 20 for the No. 6 car.